MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/management.md

 ## Enterprise-scale assumptions

-The following are assumptions that went into the development of the landing zone accelerator for API Management:
+The following are assumptions that went into the development of the API Management landing zone accelerator:

 - A Premium tier instance of API Management that supports availability zones and multiregion deployments is recommended.
 - DevOps pipelines are used to manage and deploy infrastructure-as-code.